arafat-ar13/youlearn-project/README.md

 To run the app.
 Make sure it runs on localhost:3000 and the backend on localhost:8000.

 I hope you like my work!
-(I have skipped homework to complete this project!!)